 The Volume Increase

 This gaze-puller happens when you are walking toward a woman who happens to be with one or more of her girlfriends and, desiring your gaze to be directed on her like the lazer of a sniper, she suddenly turns up the volume of the conversation she is having, or laughs very loudly, often to the astonishment of her female companion who has not seen its purpose.
-As ridiculous as she may appear to her friend, she has nevertheless succeeded in attracting those dirty male eyes even if from a guy simply wondering what that sudden blast of noise was about.
+As ridiculous as she may appear to her friend, she has nevertheless succeeded in attracting those dirty male eyes – even if by a guy simply wondering what that sudden blast of noise was about.

 Women utilize accessories to draw attentions – a dog, a handbag, a child, or whatever else is handy.
 The handbag can be swung around or rummaged through in such a way as to capture the attention of the most sight impaired person in the room.
 Likewise children can be fawned over, or chastised, just as a target male walks by, where mother will say “Don’t let that nice man see you eating candy” or “Don’t get in the way of the nice man or you might get hurt.”
+This is not to say that every woman and child who interacts with strangers is seeking the male gaze – many are simply engaging in polite public interaction.
+But a significant portion of them, perhaps especially single mothers, are soliciting further attentions.

 Some women claim the best way to meet a man is to buy a dog and take it for a walk, where you’ll meet a handsome man either walking his own dog, or perhaps just walking alone.
-If it’s timed right, she knows her dog will follow the irresistible temptation to interact with the dog belonging to the man, and as a bonus the leashes might become entangled.
+If it’s timed right, she knows her dog will follow the irresistible temptation to interact with the dog belonging to Mr. Handsome, and as a bonus the leashes might become entangled.
 In this scene she gains his eyes, and hopefully his conversation… will they get married?

 Gesturing and Gesticulating